aa-it-vasa/IOT2024-labs/lab3_instructions.md

 6. Select _Linux_ under _Operating System_.
 7. Some credentials are needed for the script to be able to communicate with the corresponding AWS services.
 Depending on the setup, these can be different for each gateway device or shared.
 For simplicity and security, these will be provided to each group during the lab.
 It is easiest if these are saved as environmental variables in the shell you are using on the RPI.
 Execute the following commands on the RPI where the keys are replaced with their correct values.
 Also remember to remove the `pi>` statement:
    ```
-   pi> export AWS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLE
+   rpi> export AWS_ACCESS_KEY_ID=AKIAIOSFODNN7EXAMPLE
-   pi> export AWS_SECRET_ACCESS_KEY=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
+   rpi> export AWS_SECRET_ACCESS_KEY=wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY
    ```
 8. Download and start the script according to the instructions on the AWS Console.
-You can use `curl` to download the script, for example:
+You can use `curl` to download the script, for example the following command will download and execute the script:
    ```
    curl https://d1onfpft10uf5o.cloudfront.net/greengrass-device-setup/downloads/gg-device-setup-latest.sh > gg-device-setup-latest.sh && chmod +x ./gg-device-setup-latest.sh && sudo -E ./gg-device-setup-latest.sh bootstrap-greengrass-interactive
    ```